SpikeHD/TwitchPlaysAnything/README.md

 # Configuration
 All of the base configuration is located in "config.json".
 In the `configs` folder you will find some basic key configuration files you can use (or edit using the reference below) by changing the `use_config` field to the name of the config file.

+Feel free to create your own key configurations!
+If you made one that you think could be useful, feel free to make a pull request with it.

 ### channel
 Set this as the name of the Twitch channel to watch the chat of.